 In this workshop, participants will strengthen their understanding of the content of AP* Physics C curriculum and familiarize themselves with teaching techniques that have been designed to increase student understanding through inquiry lab practices and problem solving.
 The content coverage is flexible according to participant need with emphasis on topics which are more difficult to teach and more challenging for the students to learn.
 This will likely include in mechanics: rotation (rotational inertia, torque, angular momentum, etc.) and oscillation, and in E & M: Gauss's Law, Ampere's Law, Biot-Savart Law, and Induction.
 The consultant will share an extensive set of AP problems, quizzes, tests, labs, and other materials.
 Participants will learn content with an emphasis on what is difficult for students; become familiar with College Board expectations of students and teachers; author their own AP-style questions and rubrics; practice a set of guided inquiry labs (including low-tech options and labs for rotation); investigate teaching resources developed from Physics Education Research; work collaboratively to share and practice new strategies that maximize student understanding.
 Participants should bring: Laptop (a USB or other external drive may be helpful); Labs, demonstrations, or teaching tips to share (optional).

-This session will inform teachers of the latest changes (as of summer 2017) in the redesigned AP U.S. History Exam.
+This session will inform teachers of the latest changes in the redesigned AP U.S History exam with the most recent revisions emphasized.
 It will review techniques for dealing successfully with the new multiple choice and essay questions, as well as for the revised Document-based Question (DBQ) and Free Response Essay.
 The new Themes, Historical Thinking Skills, and Rubrics, along with the Curriculum Framework will be major areas of discussion in the sessions.
 Both content and methodology will be emphasized throughout the course.
 This course provides the analytical skills and factual knowledge necessary to deal critically with the problems and materials in United States history, teaching students to assess historical materials and weigh the evidence.
 The course develops the skills to reach conclusions on the basis of informed judgment and to present reasons and evidence clearly and persuasively in essay format.
 Many new teaching techniques and materials will also be examined and demonstrated.